ON DEMAND WORKSHOP: How to Get a Job in Instructional Design!

 She has her ear to the ground on what hiring managers are looking for and her passion is helping YOU create FREEDOM through this field.

-FREE 5-DAY INSTRUCTIONAL DESIGN JUMPSTART WORKSHOP
+FREE ON-DEMAND INSTRUCTIONAL DESIGN

 Share this Post